 The Public Health Reform programme is an opportunity redefine how we look after the health of our population.

-While Six priority areas for action have been set – it is worth reflecting on whether we are pushing forward the frontiers on a new agenda or taking an incremental approach that builds on what has happened to date?
+While six priority areas for action (this link will take you away from our website) have been set – it is worth reflecting on whether we are pushing forward the frontiers on a new agenda or taking an incremental approach that builds on what has happened to date?

 This is a chance to be bold and brave.